pgbouncer/pgbouncer/doc/config.md

 a client is available on the backing server connection.
 Even when the statement was originally prepared on another server connection.

-PgBouncer internally examines all the queries that are sent as a prepared statement by clients and gives each unique query string an internal name with the format `PGBOUNCER_{unique_id}`.
+PgBouncer internally examines all the queries that are sent by clients as a prepared statement, and gives each unique query string an internal name with the format `PGBOUNCER_{unique_id}`.
 If the same query string is prepared multiple times (possibly by different clients), then these queries share the same internal name.
 PgBouncer only prepares the statement on the actual